Dr. Douglas Fudge

 Negishi A, Armstrong CL, Kreplak L, Rheinstadter MC, Lim L-T, Gillis TE, and Fudge DS (2012) The production of fibers and films from solubilized hagfish slime thread proteins, Biomacromolecules 13: 3475-3482.

-Greenberg DA and Fudge DS (2012) Regulation of hard alph-keratin mechanics via control of intermediate filament hydration: Matrix squeeze revisited.
+Greenberg DA and Fudge DS (2012) Regulation of hard alpha-keratin mechanics via control of intermediate filament hydration: Matrix squeeze revisited.
 Proc.
 Roy.
 Soc.
 B 280:2012-2158.

 Beriault DR, Haddad O, McCuaig JV, Robinson ZJ, Russell D, et al. (2012) The Mechanical Behavior of Mutant K14-R125P Keratin Bundles and Networks in NEB-1 Keratinocytes.
 PLoS ONE 7(2): e31320.